Parallel transformers benefits

 2 MV/LV parallel transformers distribution network

-For all my experience, I’ve never met a working electrical installation, where operation of was used.
-Once, we used this solution in the design of welding shop, mainly to reduce the in the network and maintain a stable level of short-circuit current.
+For all my experience, I’ve never met a working electrical installation, where operation of parallel transformers was used.
+Once, we used this solution in the design of welding shop, mainly to reduce the voltage drop in the network and maintain a stable level of short-circuit current.
 But the project was stopped by the Employer, and the idea was gone.
 Below is the list of benefits of such solution, as it is seen.
 It would be great if interested engineers commented and shared experiences on this issue.

 • by lowering the overall demand load to the diversity of loads connected to different transformers

-• by using a higher load rate of
+• by using a higher load rate of parallel transformers

 • less required backup in case of electrical transformer failure